-In addition, pursuant to the Facility Agreement, we may issue up to \$40.0 million principal amount of additional 2019 notes subject to receipt of approval of AFREZZA from the FDA prior to December 30, 2014 and, pursuant to the February 28, 2014 Amendment to the Facility Agreement, additional Tranche B notes in a maximum principal amount up to \$90.0 million, subject to the satisfaction of certain other conditions.
 There can be no assurance that we will have sufficient resources to make any required repayments of principal under the 2015 notes, 2019 notes or, Tranche B notes when required.
-Further, if we undergo a fundamental change, as that term is defined in the indentures governing the terms of the 2015 notes, or certain Major Transactions as defined in the Facility Agreement in respect of the 2019 notes and Tranche B notes, the holders of the notes will have the option to require us to repurchase all or any portion of the notes at a repurchase price of 100% of the principal amount of such notes to be repurchased plus accrued and unpaid interest, if any.
+Further, if we undergo a fundamental change, as that term is defined in the indentures governing the terms of the 2015 notes, or certain Major Transactions as defined in the Facility Agreement in respect of the 2019 notes and the Tranche B notes, the holders of the respective notes will have the option to require us to repurchase all or any portion of such notes at a repurchase price of 100% of the principal amount of such notes to be repurchased plus accrued and unpaid interest, if any.
 The 2015 notes bear interest at the rate of 5.75% per year on the outstanding principal amount, payable in cash semiannually in arrears on February 15 and August 15 of each year, and the 2019 notes bear interest at the rate of 9.75% per year on the outstanding principal amount, payable in cash quarterly in arrears on the last business day of March, June, September and December of each year.
 The Tranche B notes bear interest at the rate of 9.75% per year, subject to reduction to 8.75% if we enter into a collaboration with a third party to commercialize AFREZZA, on the outstanding principal amount, payable in cash quarterly in arrears on the last business day of March, June, September and December of each year.
+We expect that loans under the Sanofi Loan Facility will bear interest at a rate of 8.5% per annum, paid-in-kind on a quarterly basis (2.06% per quarter compounded).
 While we have been able to timely make our required interest payments to date, we cannot guarantee that we will be able to do so in the future.
-If we fail to pay interest on the 2015 notes, 2019 notes or Tranche B notes, or if we fail to repay or repurchase the 2015 notes, 2019 notes or Tranche B notes when required, we will be in default under the indenture or other applicable instrument for such note(s), and may also suffer an event of default under the terms of other borrowing arrangements that we may enter into from time to time.
-Any of these events could have a material adverse effect on our business, results of operations and financial condition, up to and including the note holders initiating bankruptcy proceedings or causing us to cease operations altogether.
+If we fail to pay interest on the 2015 notes, 2019 notes or Tranche B notes, or if we fail to repay or repurchase the 2015 notes, 2019 notes or Tranche B notes when required, we will be in default under the indenture or other applicable instrument for such note(s), and may also suffer an event of default under the terms of other borrowing arran

-Our agreements with Deerfield relating to our 2019 notes, Tranche B notes and the Milestone Rights contain covenants that we may not be able to meet and place restrictions on our operating and financial flexibility.
+The agreements governing our indebtedness contain the agreements governing the Sanofi Loan Agreement is expected to contain, covenants that we may not be able to meet and place restrictions on our operating and financial flexibility.